djh1997/proj324/log.md

 # 16/02/18

 got both lcds working and fine tune timings to work out where the issues are and fine tune the blob detection

+# 17/02/18

+tidied files up and got telegram control integrated into shades with control over weather point detection is on or off and the colour / tint level